Model checking of hyperproperties for high-level relational models: The extended Alloy Analyzer

 As seen in Section~\ref{sec:motivation}, \tool{Alloy} is based on the same relational linear temporal logic of \tool{Pardinus}, but introduces additional syntactic features to ease the design of software systems.
 For a thorough presentation of \tool{Alloy} see~\cite{Jackson16,MacedoBCCK16}.

 When an \tool{Alloy} command is executed, the model is converted into a single \tool{Pardinus} problem $P$ -- $\mathcal{A}$ is derived from the command's scope, $\mathcal{D}$ from the signature hierarchy, and $\phi$ from conjoining the command's formula with other model restrictions.
 To generate a hyper model finding problem instead, we must identify portions of the \tool{Alloy} model that represent $P_i$ models for trace quantifications.
 The only extension implemented in the \tool{Alloy} language is a keyword \a{trace} to identify signatures that represent a $P_i$ model; any quantification over such signatures results in a trace quantification $\pi_i \ \ma{:} \ P_i$ in the hyperproperty from $H$.
-Occurrences of such variables will result in context selections, and thus $\pi_i$ only be used when composed with fields of $P_i$.
+Occurrences of such variables will result in context selections, and thus $\pi_i$ can only be used when composed with fields of $P_i$.
 To obtain the constraint $\phi$ of each $P_i$ problem -- which defines its behavior declaratively -- we convert the original formula into negation normal form and extract top-level conjuncts where $\pi_i$ is the only trace variable mentioned.
-This is done blindly over the whole formula, and may even move into the models parts of the formula to be checked in the command, resulting in simpler hyperproperties.
-Additionally, we also search the conjuncts for any multiplicity constraints over the declared relations, which are then moved into from constraint $\phi$ to the bound declarations $\mathcal{D}$.
+This extraction is performed syntactically over the whole formula without requiring any user annotation; moving conjuncts into individual models can only further constrain them, so no solutions are lost.
+It may even move into the models parts of the formula to be checked in the command, resulting in simpler hyperproperties.\footnote{Since moving constraints into a $P_i$ model is equivalent to restricting an initially unconstrained state machine, doing so can affect conclusiveness in the bounded semantics.
+User predictability is therefore essential.
+Unlike \tool{HyperSMV}, which simplifies formulas prior to extraction, this Alloy-level transformation is conservative.
+We preserve the structure of the user's formula and restrict extraction to top-level conjuncts where $\pi_i$ is the sole trace variable, to ensure that only the portions of the formula the user most naturally associates with $P_i$'s behavior are moved there.} Additionally, we also search the conjuncts for any multiplicity constraints over the declared relations, which are then moved from constraint $\phi$ to the bound declarations $\mathcal{D}$.